 You can move into your preferred care home as long as:

-- It’s suitable for the needs your needs assessment says you have
+- it is suitable for the needs that your needs assessment says you have

-- There’s a place for you in the care home
+- there is a place for you in the care home

-You can find details of registered care homes in Cornwall on the Care and Support in Cornwall website.
-These care homes are inspected by the Care Quality Commission.
+You can find details of registered care homes in Cornwall on the Care Quality Commission (CQC) website.
+The information includes their latest inspection outcome and reviews.

 If you change you mind within the first four weeks of moving into a care home, you or the home can end your contract by giving a week’s notice in writing.
 We would then help you find another care home.